 By opening its doors to a new era, EMST also changed its visual identity.
 Its new logo, designed by MNP company, after a restricted tender procedure had taken place, mainly refers to the unique parallelogram- shaped building that was firstly designed by the architect, Mr. Takis Zenetos.
 Both the building’s structure and its location reveal the existence of a horizontal axis.
 Through its visual simplicity, it mainly aims at describing a place, a frame that cannot be aesthetically self-identified; on the contrary, each time it takes a new identity and redefines itself depending on the artworks the museum hosts.

-The EMST website is now fully updated including all information about the artworks that form the museum’s collection along with their creators.
 At present, the collection counts about 1.300 artworks, 965 of them belonging to the field of Painting and Three-dimensional Artworks, 323 to the field of Photography and New Media, 8 to the field of Architecture and Industrial Design, all of them created by 151 Greek and 105 foreign artists.

 Dimitris Alithinos, Francis Alÿs, Stephen Antonakos, Kutlug Ataman, Kostis Velonis, Kendell Geers, Yorgos Gyparakis, Koken Ergun, Emily Jacir, Theodoros,sculptor, Vlassis Caniaris, Nikos Kessanlis, Panos Kokkinias, Dimosthenis Kokkinidis, Jannis Kounellis, George Lappas, Andrea Bowers, Chronis Botsoglou, Yannis Bouteas, Adam Broomberg & Oliver Chanarin, Georgios Xenos, Sheung Chuen Pak, Ilias Papailiakis, Walid Raad and the Atlas Group, Allan Sekula, Sotiris Sorogas, Aspa Stasinopoulou, Stefanos Tsivopoulos, Makis Faros, Joana Hadjithomas & Khalil Joreige, Mona Hatoum, Jannis Psyshopedis, Alexandros Psychoulis